What Happens At A Forest School

 The daily Risk Assessment of the site will make sure there have been no major changes have happened since the last visit that might cause problems.
 This is recorded and appropriate action taken if necessary.

-Tools are used in Forest Schools in a traditional woodland manner and are introduced gradually with a structured safety base that your children become familiar with.
+Tools are used in Forest Schools in a traditional woodland manner and are introduced gradually with a structured safety base that children become familiar with.
 The use of tools in the wood promotes trust and self-confidence within those taking part; their use will develop both gross and fine motor skills.

 Off We Go